Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 That's it for this post.
 I hope you enjoyed it and maybe even learned something.
 I'd like to make my future posts more indepth and technical, but I'm not sure if I can do that without making them too long.
 If you have any suggestions, feel free to open an issue on the repository or contact me on [Mastodon](https://infosec.exchange/@Nereuxofficial).
+If you want to support me and my work you can do so [here](https://github.com/sponsors/Nereuxofficial).

 ## The Code
 As always the repository is freely available here: